AmanNinave/GenAI/Projects/persona_ai_next/README.md

 ## Troubleshooting

 1. **"Vector store not initialized" error**:
-   - Ensure Qdrant is running
+   - Ensure Qdrant is running: `docker-compose ps`
    - Check QDRANT_URL in your .env.local file

 2. **"Failed to add document" errors**: